kineticfire-labs/semver-multi/README.md

 should be commited to the top-level of the Git repository.

 The project definition file should follow the format given by Table 4 and example `semver-multi.json` file in Figure 4, although *scopes* and *types* will vary.
-The project definition file uses JSON to describe the data.  *semver-multi* ignores keys that aren't defined, such that the same `semver-multi.json` file can be used by other systems.
+Only allowed keys may be used in the project definition file.

 <p align="center">Table 4 -- Description of 'semver-multi.json' Properties</p>